WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 Mooring look-up table
 ^^^^^^^^^^^^^^^

 Properties of the look-up table are defined in the moor_lookup script.
-The mooring look-up table generation code assumes that the mooring lines are single lines
+The mooring look-up table generation code assumes that the mooring lines are single and homogeneous mooring lines suspended between two points.
 Mooring line parameters are required to generate the look-up table:

 * Mooring line diameter (m): :code:`d`
 * Mooring line length (m): :code:`L`